Nearsoft/jobs/readme.md

 * Create scripts or process to automate development tasks
 * Provide status update reports on a timely manner.
 Through JIRA, email, or during meetings
 * Track time spent on tasks and projects on our time-tracking system

-## Full Stack .NET Engineer
-⛷

-* Strong with MongoDB
-* Experience working with Microservices pattern
-* Node.js is a must
-* Runs in Linux (CentOS)
-* Strong experience working with React.js
-* Nice to have Inferno.JS
-* Excellent understanding of object-oriented concepts
-* Solid knowledge of SOLID principles
-* Design patterns knowledge
-* Experience working on an Agile development team, both on-site and remotely
-* Really good English skills, both written and listening comprehension
-* Integrity, pro-activity and a sense of ownership about what they do
-* Passionate about software development

 ## Credit